 By: Tatum Stafford

-The Swan Valley is one of WA’s most-loved destinations for gourmet food, fine art and world-class wine.
+The Swan Valley is one of WA’s premier destinations for gourmet food and world-class wine.

-Located less than half an hour from the Perth CBD, this 180-year-old region is jam-packed with more than 150 attractions, including markets, food and wine trails and picturesque cycling routes.
+Located less than a half an hour’s drive from the Perth CBD, this 180-year-old region is packed with more than 150 attractions, including markets, food and wine trails and picturesque cycling routes.